-Jeff Flake and Stacey Abrams face off in a civil and enlightening program.
-Both have deep and substantive understanding of the political dynamics railing America.
-Both are in-demand for their shrewd and timely commentary.
+Two political leaders who are no strangers to the national spotlight, Jeff Flake and Stacey Abrams face off in a civil and enlightening program on the political dynamics railing America.

 We can help you find the perfect speaker for your event.
 Get in touch with us to find a speaker!